 DEMONSTRATION PHASE PROGRESS: Continuing to build on progress made in 2011/12, the programme completed its initial milestones reaching the entry review into the Preliminary Design Review.

 MAIN WEAPONS SELECTION - SCOUT: Approval for the selection of the 40mm Case Telescope Weapon System was given in 2008 to enable commonality with the Warrior Capability Sustainment Programme, thus taking the benefit of common ammunition and training.
 Qualification for the 40mm Case Telescoped Weapon System is led by the Scout - Specialist Vehicles team.

-In 2012-13, the programme continued to make progress with a number of design maturity events including Mine Blast De-risking, Mobile Test Rig trials and an Ambulance role mock-up, culminating in the achievement of Preliminary Design Review exit in December 2012 and the first Anchor Milestone.
+During the year the programme continued to make progress with a number of design maturity events completed in the run up to Preliminary Design Review Exit in December 2012.
+This included: